 So wouldn’t you rather be the one through whom He accomplishes this amazing thing?
 Instead of standing on the sidelines, watching it finally materialize without you.
 Because you gave up.

-4 Lessons From Bible Verses About Not Giving Up
+4 Lessons From Scriptures About Not Giving Up

 Years ago when I was on the precipice of giving up, I wish I’d known these Bible verses — these promises.
 Then maybe I wouldn’t have given up.

 Instead, I would have learned the 4 lessons that these verses about not giving up teach us:

 - Keep doing the right thing and don’t give up because God promises a reward for your work.